canorve/GALFITools/README.md

 # GALFITools

-GALFITools is a collection of
+GALFITools is a collection of Python scripts that I have used to improve the output analysis of GALFIT.
-programs written in python which helps the GALFIT's user to make masks, and aid fitting analysis.

 ## Installation

 Copy or clone this code.
 These codes are written for python 3.

-The python libraries need to be installed are:
+The python libraries used for those scripts are:
 - numpy
 - sys
 - os